anywhichway/reasondb/README.md

 ## Updates (reverse chronological order)

+2019-01-22 v1.0.6b Improved full-text tokenizer.
+Fixed issue where graph was not flushing to storage for putItem.

 2019-01-21 v1.0.5b Enhanced JOQULAR to support $return.

 2019-01-19 v1.0.4b Corrected years in this update list.
 Enhanced JOQULAR to support projections and validation.